Ahmad-Mukhtar-Bhatti/Cache-Middleware-for-Node/README.md

 \
 **For GET requests:**\
 If the request is for the entire data, fetch the data directly from the database.\
-If the request is for a specific user, check if the user's key exists in the cache.
+If the request is for a specific user or some users, check if the user's key exists in the cache.
 If yes, return its data directly. if not, fetch it from the database, return it and additionally store it in the cache as well.\
 \
 **For PUT & DELETE requests:**\
 Check if the user key exists in the cache.
 If it does, delete its data from the cache and perform the respective operation on the data in the database, otherwise just perform the respective operation on th database.
+You may additionally provide the key for the cached data and the operation will delete the corresponding data from the cache storage.